-The Pittsville School District prohibits all forms of unlawful discrimination against students, employees, and other persons in all aspects of the District's programs, activities, and operations.
-The term "unlawful discrimination" encompasses any unlawful policy, practice, conduct, or other unlawful denial of rights, benefits, or privileges that is based on any legally-protected status or classification (e.g., race, color, national origin, sex, sexual orientation, disability, religion, age, etc.).
+The School District of Pittsville prohibits all forms of unlawful discrimination against students, employees, and other persons in all aspects of the District's programs, activities, and operations.
+The term "unlawful discrimination" encompasses any unlawful policy, practice, conduct, or other unlawful denial of rights, benefits, or privileges that is based on any legally-protected status or classification (e.g., race, national origin, sex, disability, religion, etc.).
 Various state and federal laws establish the actions that do (and do not) constitute unlawful discrimination with respect to each protected status or classification.
 Where applicable, unlawful harassment that is based on a legally-protected status is one form of unlawful discrimination.